derkling/rtos2013/progetto/README.txt

 It'll work only if
 	>you insert into the Makefile,
-	 in the variable SRC this: sound/player.cpp sound/slice-and-play.cpp sound/adpcm.c  .
+	 in the variable SRC this files: "<path>/player.cpp" "<path>/slice-and-play.cpp" "<path>/adpcm.c"  .

-	>you include "slice-and-play.h" in your main file
+	>you include "<path>/slice-and-play.h" in your main file

 	>you use miosix